lvcasrodrigues/RodriguesDaudt_SDM_SWAO/README.md

 In this repository, you will find all the data and code from [Rodrigues, Daudt et al. (202X)](https://github.com/lvcasrodrigues/RodriguesDaudt_SDM_SWAO#citation), and the supporting results referenced in the main text.

-In this study, we carried out a literature search and bibliographic analyses to identify trends and gaps in published articles applying Species Distribution Modelling (SDM) in the Southwestern Atlantic Ocean (SWAO), up to 2022.
+In this study, we carried out a literature search and bibliographic analyses to identify trends and gaps in published articles (until 2022) applying Species Distribution Modelling (SDM) in the Southwestern Atlantic Ocean (SWAO).

 ***
-In ``, you will find the data needed to reproduce the analysis (for details, please check the manuscript).
+Below is a detailed description of what you will find in each file.

 * In `RodriguesDaudt_etal_SDM_SWAO_Supplementary_Material_1.rar` you will find the following files:
   * savedrecs_09_05_23.bib = raw data retrieved from Web of Science;